novlan1/press-ui/src/packages/press-cascader/README.en-US.md

 ### Basic usage

-The cascade selection component can be used with Field and PopupPlus components, as shown below:
+The cascade selection component can be used with Field and Popup components, as shown below:

 ```html
 <press-field